FivesquareSoftware/Cumulus/README.markdown

 [self performRequestsInScope:^{...}];
 ```

-Cumulus does even more, like direct from disk uploads, chunked downloads, OAuth2  and S3 authentication, automatic queueing and cancelling of requests, automatic concurrent request optimization, and post-processing on a background thread (great for Core Data mapping in a child context), See more detailed examples in  the [Cumulus Programming Guide][Cumulus Programming Guide].
+Cumulus does even more, like direct from disk uploads, chunked downloads, OAuth2 and S3 authentication, automatic queueing and canceling of requests, automatic concurrent request optimization, and post-processing on a background thread (great for Core Data mapping in a child context), See more detailed examples in  the [Cumulus Programming Guide][Cumulus Programming Guide].

 ## Documentation